Syria "genuinely worried" extremists could get chemical weapons

 UNITED NATIONS (Reuters) - Syria is “genuinely worried” that some countries might equip extremist groups with chemical weapons and then claim they were used by the Syrian government, the country’s U.N. envoy said in a letter to U.N. chief Ban Ki-moon and the Security Council.

 Syria’s U.N.
-Ambassador Bashar Ja‘afari also accused the U.S. government of supporting “terrorists” in Syria and waging a campaign that claims Syria could use chemical weapons in the 20-month-old civil war that has killed at least 40,000 people.
+Ambassador Bashar Ja‘afari also accused the U.S. government of supporting “terrorists” in Syria and waging a campaign that claims Syria could use chemical weapons in the 20-month-old civil war that has killed at least 40,000.

 Assad’s government accuses Saudi Arabia, Qatar, Turkey, the United States and other Western governments of supporting and arming the rebels, an allegation the governments deny.